CeleritasCelery/coredumped/content/post/tramp_perf.md

 draft = false
 +++

-I recently changed jobs and found myself in a position where I would need to do a lot of work over TRAMP.
+I recently changed jobs and found myself in a position where I would need to do a lot of work on remote machines.
+Since I am Emacs user, the most common way to do this is over [TRAMP](https://www.gnu.org/software/tramp/).
+TRAMP is an Emacs package that let's you treat a remote host like a local system, similar to [VSCode Remote Development Extension](https://code.visualstudio.com/docs/remote/remote-overview).
 I had used TRAMP before and it tended to be slow.
 Since I would be using it all day now I figured I should take some time to make it faster.

 ## TRAMP is great {#tramp-is-great}

 TRAMP really is an amazing piece of technology.
-It supports a huge number of protocols and for the most part, it lets you pretend that you are working with on a local system.
+It supports a huge number of protocols and it lets you pretend that you are working on a local system.
 You can copy files around, run programs, run shells, and for the most part everything just works.

 But TRAMP unfortunately has a propensity for being slow.
 Sometimes this is not TRAMPs fault and comes from how it is used.
 In my testing, each call through TRAMP takes about 50-100ms.
 Compare that to a normal external process call in Emacs which would take around 1 ms. Workflows that work fine on a local machine become unbearable when working remotely.
 However, this doesn't mean that TRAMP has to be slow.
 If you run `emacs -Q` and use TRAMP you will normally find it quite snappy.